Farof/heroprotocoljs/reference/replay.tracker.events.md

 ## 5. m_killerPlayerId (number | null)

-References who gave the fatal blow to the unit that died?
+References who gave the fatal blow to the unit that died

 ## 6. m_killerUnitTagIndex (number | null)

+m_unitTagIndex for the unit that killed a particular unit, useful when the killer is not a human player but a NPC

 ## 7. m_killerUnitTagRecycle (number | null)

+m_unitTagRecycle for the unit that killed a particular unit, useful when the killer is not a human player but a NPC

 ## 8. m_unitTagIndex (number)

+See m_unitTagIndex for NNet.Replay.Tracker.SUnitBornEvent

 ## 9. m_unitTagRecycle (number)

+See m_unitTagRecycke for NNet.Replay.Tracker.SUnitBornEvent

 ## 10. m_x (number)